russell94paul/basketball-insights/README.md

 ## Technologies
 Project is created with: Python

-Libraries used: numpy
+Libraries used: numpy.

 ## Setup
-To run this project, install it locally and open in Jupyter Notebok:
+To run this project, install it locally and open in Jupyter Notebok.